yushiyangk/syncthing-user-docker/README.md

 	sudo rm /srv/docker/syncthing/syncthing-user-docker-*.zip
 	```

 	If a previous version is already installed, you will be prompted to replace the existing files.
-Be careful not to clobber the existing `env`.

 ### Install as a service for each user